Nurture close relationship with teen to prevent substance abuse

 “In fact, 75 percent of Palm Beach County youth do not drink,” Cairnes says.
 “Acknowledging that trends are always changing is a great first step to staying informed.”

 To address new designer drugs such as Flakka, which has been widely talked about recently in South Florida, the Palm Beach County Behavioral Health Coalition created a website called Don't Be a Guinea Pig.

 “It illustrates the mystery ingredients of these new drugs, emphasizing you have a lot to live for.
 You don’t know what these drugs may do to you, so don’t be a guinea pig,” Kadel says.

 Self-assessment tools are an excellent start for finding help.
-Mental Health America of Palm Beach County offers this free alcohol or substance-use screening online.
-Pam Gionfriddo, former chief executive officer, encourages parents to call 561-801-HELP (4357) if the screening indicates a problem.
-You also can make an appointment to take the screening in person.
+Mental Health America of Palm Beach County offers this free alcohol or substance-use screening online, says Pam Gionfriddo, former chief executive officer.
+If you have questions about your screening, you can call the national office at 800-969-6642.

 If your child appears to be under the influence of a controlled substance, call 911 or go to the emergency room.
 Immediate medical attention can lower the risk of overdose or long-term side effects that could impact their well-being.